Learning how to read violin sheet music is a challenging but important task.

 A very important part of learning how to read violin notes is memorizing the different symbols you might come across on the staff.
 If you look over some violin sheet music or an exercise book, you’ll notice some new symbols at the beginning of each staff line.

 The Treble Clef

 Notice the fancy swirly symbol you see on your violin beginner book or sheet music.
 Clef symbols are reference points that name a specific note on the staff from which the names of all the other notes are based.

 Lower pitched instruments use other clefs with different reference points, such as bass or alto clef.
-But in violin (as well as higher pitched instruments such as flute, trumpet and the right hand on piano) we use the treble clef.
+But in violin (as well as higher pitched instruments such as flute and trumpet) we use the treble clef.

 The main thing a beginner should take from this is that if you’re looking at sheet music with a treble clef on it, it signifies that the music is suitable to be played on the violin.